yogeshepam/node_mentoring_program/README.md

 `sequelize seed:create --name Group`

 How to tests CORS?
-Comment out CORS middleware and run testCors.html file, in dev console, you will see CORS error, uncomment the CORS middleware and run again.
+    1. Comment out CORS middleware `app.use(cors());` in `express.js` file.
+    2. Run testCors.html file.
+    3. Open dev console and there will be CORS error.
+    4. Uncomment the CORS middleware and re run, there won't be any CORS issue.

 Try route `http://localhost:7000/test-cors` in postman and see if you get a token from port 7000.